European

 -

-Polylines defining the channel thalweg and / or channel edge of buried or open features.
+Former lake landform.
+Where information on the genesis of the feature is available (e.g. dammed glacial lake) this has been included.
 Chronological information is presented as calendar age BP.
 Confidence is defined as follows: 1.
 High: Sampled feature with good age and palaeoenvironmental control.
 2. Sampled feature with poor or none age and palaeoenvironmental control.
 3. Constructed by remote sensing data only.
 4. Low: Reasonable without any direct evidence.